moq-wg/moq-transport/draft-lcurley-warp.md

 Rendition:

-: One or more tracks with the same content but different encodings.
+: A track with the same content but different encoding than another track.

 Server: